List of unproduced Image Comics projects: Deadworld film

 In June 2009, Deadworld was to be turned into a film.
 Jeffrey D. Erb and Framelight Productions along with Dark Hero Studios partners David Hayter and Benedict Carver have teamed up with Bill Mechanic to turn the comic book into a zombie feature franchise.

 Fear Agent film

 In July 2009, Universal Pictures was in the early stages of developing a film based on Fear Agent.

 The Pro film

 In October 2009, Amanda Conner and Jimmy Palmiotti proposed a live-action adaptation of The Pro.
 They have said that they would like to have either Sarah Silverman or Ellen Muth as the lead.
 In March 2017, Paramount Pictures picked up the film rights to The Pro and hired Zoe McCarthy to write the screenplay.

 Alibi film

 A film based on Alibi from the 2008 Pilot Season one-shots was announced in 2009.
 The production was associated with Mandeville Films and Summit Entertainment, and John Hlavin was attached to write the adaptation.
 The story follows John and Rick Stephens.
 John is a wealthy socialite whose life provides a cover for Rick, who is a top-secret government assassin.

+Danger Girl film

+In April 2010, Hitman: Agent 47 producer Adrian Askarieh announced that he was developing a film based on Danger Girl with Todd Lincoln as director.
+In November 2017, Constantin Film acquired the rights to develop Danger Girl as a film, in partnership with Askarieh's Prime Universe Films and Jeremy Bolt's Bolt Pictures.
+In February 2018, Umair Aleem was announced as the film's writer, with creators J. Scott Campbell and Andy Hartnell serving as executive producers alongside Constantin Film's Martin Moszkowicz.
+In March 2019, Jeff Wadlow was announced to write and direct the film.